Doing Business in Brazil

 XVIII – full sale of the debtor, provided that creditors who are not submitted or who do not adhere to conditions at least equivalent to those they would have in bankruptcy are guaranteed, in which case it will be considered, for all purposes, as an isolated production unit.

-It is understood that the labor claims or those arising from occupational accidents, already overdue by the date of the filing of the Court-Supervised Reorganization request, must be paid within one (1) year, from the date of the request.
-Credits of a strictly salary nature, due in the three (3) months prior to the application for Court-Supervised Reorganization, up to the limit of five (5) minimum wages per worker, must be paid within thirty (30) days of the presentation of the plan, in view of the maintenance nature (“natureza alimentar”) of such money.
-There may be no provision to the contrary in the plan regarding such credits.
+Labour credits or those arising from occupational accidents already overdue by the date of the Court-Supervised Reorganization request filing, shall be paid within 1 year from the date of the request.
+Credits of a strictly salary nature, having fallen due within the 3 months prior to the Court-Supervised Reorganization application, up to 5 minimum wages per worker, shall be paid within 30 days of the presentation of the Plan, in view of the maintenance nature (“natureza alimentar”) of such allowance.
+The Plan may not provide otherwise with respect to such credits.

-Once the plan is received, a notice will be published to creditors.
-Should any creditor object to the plan presented, the general creditors’ meeting shall be designated for deliberation, which shall be convened within 150 days of the decision granting the processing of the Court-Supervised Reorganization, a period not infrequently observed by the Judiciary.
+Once the Plan is received, a notice to creditors shall be published.
+Should any creditor object to the Plan presented, a General Creditors’ Meeting shall be designated for resolution, to be convened within 150 days of the decision granting the processing of the Court-Supervised Reorganization.

-The meeting will be chaired by the bankruptcy trustee and will be installed on the first call, with the presence of creditors holding more than half of the credits of each class, calculated by their amount, and on the second call, with any number.
-For exclusive purposes of voting, the credit in a foreign currency shall be translated into Brazilian currency at the exchange rate on the date prior to the date of the meeting.
+The meeting shall be chaired by the judicial administrator and installed, on first call, with the presence of creditors holding more than half of the credits of each class, calculated by their amount.
+On second call, the meeting may be installed with any number.
+For voting purposes exclusively, credits in foreign currency shall be converted into Brazilian currency at the exchange rate prevailing on the date prior to the date of the meeting.

-At the time, the four (4) classes of creditors – labor, collateral holders (pledge or mortgage up to the value of the collateral), unsecured and very-small companies (ME) or small businesses (EPP) – meet to resolve on the Court-Supervised Reorganization plan submitted by the debtor, and may approve or reject the plan.
+At the meeting, the 4 creditor classes – labour (Class I), collateral holders (Class II), unsecured (Class III) and very-small companies (ME) or small businesses (EPP) (Class IV) – meet to resolve on and approve or reject the Court-Supervised Reorganization Plan submitted by the debtor.
 Other matters of common interest to creditors may also be resolved.

-In the resolution on the Court-Supervised Reorganization plan, all classes of creditors shall approve the proposal presented by the debtor.
-However, in the collateral and unsecured classes, the plan should have the cumulative approval of creditors representing more than half of the total value of present credits and the simple majority of present creditors.
-With regard to the labor and very-small companies (ME) or small companies (EPP), it is sufficient that the simple majority of creditors present to approve the proposal, regardless of the credit amount.
+In the resolution on the Court-Supervised Reorganization Plan, all creditor classes shall approve the debtor’s proposal.
+However, in the collateral (Class II) and unsecured (Class III) classes, the Plan should have the cumulative approval of creditors representing more than half of the total value of present credits and the simple majority of present creditors.
+Regarding labour (Class I) and very-small companies (ME) or small companies (EPP) (Class IV) creditors, approval by the simple majority of creditors present shall suffice, regardless of the credit amount.

-If the plan is not approved as indicated in the previous paragraph, the Judge may grant the Court-Supervised Reorganization provided that it has cumulatively obtained: i) the favorable vote of creditors representing more than half the value of all credits; ii) the approval by three classes of creditors, or, if there are only three classes with voting creditors, the approval of at least one of them; and iii) the favorable vote, in the class that has rejected the plan, of more than one third of the creditors.
-This institute is called “cram down,” which was imported from US law and which means, in free translation, “to push down the throat”.
+If the Plan is not approved as indicated in the previous paragraph, the reorganization court Judge may grant the Court-Supervised Reorganization provided that it has cumulatively obtained: (i) the favourable vote of creditors representing more than half of the value of all credits; (ii) the approval by three classes of creditors, or, if there are only three classes with voting creditors, the approval of at least one of them; and (iii) the favourable vote, in the class that has rejected the Plan, of more than one third of the creditors.
+This is the so-called “cram-down” provision, imported from US law, and meaning, in a free translation to Portuguese, “to push down one’s throat”.

-However, the prevailing understanding in the Superior Court of Justice is that the Court Supervised Reorganization plan may be approved through cram down, even if all the requirements for approval of the plan contained in the LRF are not met, under the grounds that the maintenance of the still recoverable company must override the interests of one or a few divergent creditors.
+The prevailing stand at the Superior Court of Justice, however, is that the Court Supervised Reorganization plan may be cram-down approved, even if all the requirements for approval of the Plan contained in the LRF are not met, under the grounds that the maintenance of the still recoverable company must override the interests of one or a few divergent creditors.

-The plan may be changed at the general creditors’ meeting, provided that the debtor expressly agrees with such changes.
-The decision of the meeting is sovereign, and the Judiciary is only able to exercise legality control over the provisions contained in the proposal.
+The Plan may be changed at the General Creditors’ Meeting, provided that the debtor expressly agrees with such changes.
+The decisions of the meeting are sovereign.
+Courts only hold prerogative to exercise legality control over the provisions contained in the proposal.

-Once the plan is approved, the Judge will grant the Court-Supervised Reorganization, and the debtor will remain in this condition for a period of two (2) years.
-If debtor fail to comply with any of the obligations under the plan that mature within this period, its bankrupt will be declared.
+Once the Plan is approved, the reorganization court Judge grants the Court-Supervised Reorganization; the debtor remaining in such condition for a period of 2 years.
+If the debtor fails to comply with any of the obligations under the Plan that mature within such 2-year period, bankrupt is declared.

-Once the court-supervised reorganization plan has been rejected, the LRF authorizes a vote to open the deadline for creditors to present a court-supervised reorganization plan, pursuant to art.
-56, paragraph 4.
-It should be noted that, in this case, there is provision for exemption of personal guarantees provided by natural persons in relation to credits to be novated or those who vote in favor of the court-supervised reorganization plan presented by creditors, voting exceptions are not allowed.
-If the creditors choose not to present a plan, the judge will convert the judicial recovery into bankruptcy.
+If the Court-Supervised Reorganization Plan is rejected, LRF art.
+56, paragraph 4 allows a vote to open a deadline for creditors themselves to present an alternative Court-Supervised Reorganization Plan.
+It should be noted that, in this case, there is provision for exemption of personal guarantees provided by individuals in relation to credits to be novated or those who vote in favour of the Court-Supervised Reorganization Plan presented by creditors; voting exceptions not being allowed.
+If the creditors choose not to present an alternative Plan, the Judge shall convert the judicial recovery into bankruptcy.

-The jurisprudence has understood that, if there is a grace period for the payment of the first installment provided for in the plan after the biennium or provision for derisory payments in the first two years, the inspection period that the law assigned to the reorganization court will start after the end of the grace period (which may even be considered while insignificant payments are occurring).
+Case law precedents have taken the stand that, if there is a grace period for the payment of the first instalment provided for in the plan after the Court-Supervised Reorganization 2-year period or provision for derisory payments within such two initial years, the inspection period that the LRF assigns to the reorganization court shall start after the end of the grace period (which may even be considered while derisory payments are underway).

-The decision granting the Court-Supervised Reorganization is a judicially enforceable instrument, and the creditors who have their obligations overdue after this biennium, in case of default, may enforce the debt novated by the plan or file for bankruptcy of the debtor.
+The decision granting the Court-Supervised Reorganization is a judicially enforceable instrument.
+Creditors who have their obligations overdue after the above 2-year period, in case of default, may enforce the debt novated by the Plan or file for bankruptcy of the debtor.

 BANKRUPTCY:

-If filed for bankruptcy, the creditors will have their rights and guarantees reconstituted under the conditions originally contracted, discounting the amounts already settled under the Court-Supervised Reorganization.
+If bankruptcy is declared, creditors have their rights and guarantees restored to the original conditions, less any amounts already settled under the Court-Supervised Reorganization.

-Filing for bankruptcy implies the early payment of debts of the debtor and the unlimited liability members or shareholders.
+Declaration of bankruptcy implies the early maturity of the debtor’s and of unlimited liability shareholders’ debts.

-The bankruptcy court is universal, that is, it is indivisible and competent to take cognizance of all actions on the bankrupt’s assets and interests, except labor and tax lawsuits, which will be dealt with before the specialized courts, being certain that after the final decision is issued by such specialized courts, the respective credits will be qualified in the bankruptcy.
+The bankruptcy court is universal; that is, the bankruptcy court is indivisible and has jurisdiction over all claims concerning the bankrupt’s assets and interests, except for labour and tax lawsuits, which shall be run before the relevant specialized courts.
+That notwithstanding, once final decisions handed down by such specialized courts can no longer be appealed against, the relevant credits are applied for in the bankruptcy proceeding.

-Bankruptcy can also be ordered if a company under Court-Supervised Reorganization fails to fulfill an obligation that is not subject to this procedure.
-The debtor can also be filed for bankruptcy for not paying its obligations, at maturity, without a relevant legal reason, any net obligation or protested instruments that exceed the equivalent of forty (40) minimum wages at the date of filing for bankruptcy.
-The request may also be made if, by enforcement action, the debtor does not pay, deposit or nominate to the attachment, within the legal term, sufficient assets to honor the obligation.
+Bankruptcy can also be declared if the company under Court-Supervised Reorganization fails to comply with an obligation that is not subject to such procedure.
+The debtor may also have its bankruptcy requested in the event of default – at maturity, without a relevant legal reason – of payment of any net obligation or protested note exceeding the equivalent of 40 minimum wages at the date of the bankruptcy request.
+The request may also be made if, by enforcement action, the debtor does not pay, deposit, or appoint to attachment, within the legal term, sufficient assets to honour the obligation.

-With the filing for bankruptcy, the debtor businessperson is removed from the company’s command, and will be replaced by a bankruptcy trustee appointed by the Judge.
-The bankruptcy trustee will manage the company’s resources and the bankrupt estate, which is the bankrupt’s assets (assets and credit) and the liabilities (debts).
+Upon declaration of bankruptcy, the debtor businessperson is removed from the management of the business, and replaced by a judicial administrator appointed by the bankruptcy court Judge.
+The judicial administrator shall manage the company’s resources and the bankruptcy estate composed of the collection of the bankrupt’s assets (goods and credits) and liabilities (debts).

-The bankruptcy trustee will verify the bankrupt’s debts and assets, proceeding with their collection for settlement and payment of creditors.
-There will be four (4) payment steps, which must comply with the following order:
+The judicial administrator shall verify the bankrupt’s debts and assets, and proceed with their collection for subsequent settlement and payment of creditors.
+There will be 4 payment steps, which must obey the following order:

-3. Extra-bankruptcy credits, provided for in art.
-84 of the LRF.
+3. Post-petition credits, as provided for in LRF art.
+84; and

-4. Regular credits, subject to the order provided for in art.
-83 of the LFR.
+4. Pre-petition credits, subject to the order provided for in LRF art.
+83.

-As determined by art.
-158, item VI, of the LRF, the closure of the bankruptcy process extinguishes the bankrupt’s obligations.
-The extinction of obligations, in turn, allows the bankrupt to resume its activities, provided that it has not committed any bankruptcy crime.
+As determined by LRF art.
+158, item VI, the closure of the bankruptcy procedure extinguishes the bankrupt’s obligations.
+The extinction of such obligations, in turn, allows the bankrupt to resume its activities, provided that it has not perpetrated any bankruptcy crime.

 OUT-OF-COURT REORGANIZATION:

-Credits of a tax nature and those not subject to Court-Supervised Reorganization are not subject to Out-of-Court Reorganization.
-The subjection of credits of a labor nature and for accidents at work requires collective bargaining with the union of the respective professional category.
+Tax and post-petition credits are not subject to Out-of-Court Reorganization.
+The subjection of labour and labour accident-related credits requires collective bargaining with the respective professional category union.

-In order for the Out-of-Court Reorganization plan to be submitted for court approval, it must be signed by creditors representing more than half of the credits of each type covered by the Out-of-Court Reorganization plan.
-In this case, there will be mandatory submission to the plan of other creditors of the same kind.
+In order for the Out-of-Court Reorganization Plan to be submitted to court approval, it must be signed by creditors representing more than half of the credits of each type covered by the Plan.
+In this case, there will be mandatory submission to the Plan of other creditors of the same kind.

-To determine the said quorum, the credits held by the persons listed in art.
-43 of the LFR, namely: the debtor’s partners, as well as affiliated, controlling, controlled companies or those that have a partner or shareholder with an interest greater than 10% (ten percent) of the debtor’s share capital or in which the debtor or any of its partners hold more than 10% (ten percent) of the share capital.
+To determine such quorum, the credits held by the persons listed in LRF art.
+43 shall not be considered, namely: the debtor’s partners, as well as affiliated, controlling, controlled companies or those that have a partner or shareholder with an interest greater than 10% (ten percent) of the debtor’s share capital or in which the debtor or any of its partners hold more than 10% (ten percent) of the share capital.

-Creditors not submitted may not be included in the plan to be presented for court approval, and any stipulation that implies their mandatory inclusion is invalid.
-However, as credit is an available right, any creditor may voluntarily adhere to it.
-Credits not included in the plan will not be considered in the approval quorum calculation, and such credits cannot have their original conditions or value changed.
+Post-petition creditors may not be included in the Plan to be presented for court approval; any provision implying their mandatory inclusion being invalid.
+However, as a credit is a right one may dispose of, any creditor may voluntarily adhere to the Plan.
+While credits not included in the Plan shall not be considered for purposes of calculation of the approval quorum, such credits cannot have their original conditions or values changed.

-Creditors may not withdraw from the plan after the approval application has been distributed, except with the express consent of the other signatories.
+Creditors may not withdraw from the Plan after the approval application has been distributed in court, except with the express consent of the other signatories.

-The request for approval of the Out-of-Court Reorganization plan will not imply the suspension of rights, actions or executions, nor does it prevent the filing of bankruptcy by the creditors not subject to it, either due to unjustified unpunctuality, practice of bankruptcy acts or frustrated enforcement.
-Therefore, there is no interference of the Out-of-Court Reorganization on creditors not subject to the plan (whether those legally excluded or those not included by the debtor), except with respect to those dissenters that correspond to the same kind of three-fifths (3/5) who signed the agreement.
+The request for approval of the Out-of-Court Reorganization Plan does not imply the suspension of rights, claims or enforcements, nor does it prevent creditors not subject to it from filing a bankruptcy request, either due to unjustified default, performance of bankruptcy acts or frustrated enforcement.
+Therefore, there is no interference of the Out-of-Court Reorganization on creditors not subject to the Plan (whether those legally excluded or those not included by the debtor), except with respect to those dissenters that correspond to the same kind of three-fifths that signed the agreement.

-According to art.
-163, paragraph 8 of the LRF, included by Law 14,112/20, the stay period will also be applied to out-of-court reorganization, from the respective request, exclusively in relation to the types of credit covered by it, provided that the quorum required by paragraph 7 of the same device.
-Before the amendment, the measure was already recognized by jurisprudence and doctrine, which understood the suspension of actions and executions of creditors subject to out-of-court reorganization.
+According to LRF art.
+163, paragraph 8, as introduced by Law No. 14,112/20, the stay period also applies to the Out-of-Court Reorganization, as from the relevant request, exclusively in relation to those types of credit covered thereby, and provided that the quorum required by paragraph 7 of the same provision is verified.
+Before the amendment, the measure was already recognized by case law and jurisprudence, which stood for the suspension of claims and enforcements of creditors subject to the Out-of-Court Reorganization.

-Once the request for approval of the Out-of-Court Reorganization Plan has been distributed and received, the Judge shall order the publication of an electronic notice, calling upon the creditors to present, within the period of thirty (30) days, an objection to the plan.
-The debtor must provide proof of sending a letter to each of the creditors subject to the plan that are domiciled in Brazil, which shall contain the conditions of the plan and information on the deadline for any objection.
+Once the request for approval of the Out-of-Court Reorganization Plan has been distributed and received, the reorganization court Judge shall order the publication of an electronic notice, calling upon the creditors to present, within 30 days, any potential objections to the Plan.
+The debtor must prove having sent each of the creditors subject to the Plan that are domiciled in Brazil, a letter describing the conditions of the Plan and informing on the deadline for any objection.

-The only matters that may be objected are those provided for in art.
-164, paragraph 3 of the LFR, namely: i) non-fulfillment of the minimum percentage of three fifths (3/5) of the credits; ii) the practice of bankruptcy acts provided for in art.
-94, III, of the LFR or the practice of fraud against creditors; or iii) non-compliance with any of the LFR requirements or other legal requirements.
+The only matters that may be objected are those provided for in LRF art.
+164, paragraph 3, namely: (i) non-fulfilment of the minimum percentage of three fifths of the credits; (ii) performance of bankruptcy acts provided for in LRF art.
+94, III, or performance of fraud against creditors; or (iii) non-compliance with any of the LRF requirements or other legal requirements.

-The Out-of-Court Reorganization plan may remain in the extrajudicial sphere only, without being taken to the Judiciary.
-However, if the debtor opts for judicial proceedings, the judgment approving it shall constitute a judicially enforceable instrument.
-The plan will take effect after its approval, even if an appeal is brought against it.
-It should be noted that there might be compliance with clauses even before the court approval, whose compliance will be subject to confirmation.
-If this does not occur, the creditors will have the original conditions of their credits reconstituted, less any amounts already settled before the court decision is rendered.
+The Out-of-Court Reorganization Plan may remain in the extrajudicial sphere only, without being taken to Court.
+However, if the debtor opts for the judicial proceeding, the judgment approving the Plan shall constitute a judicially enforceable instrument.
+The Plan will take effect after its approval, even if an appeal is brought against it.
+It should be noted that, subject to confirmation, the provisions of the Plan may be complied with even before court approval is obtained.
+If this does not occur, creditors shall have their credits restored to the original conditions, less any amounts already settled before the court decision is rendered.

-If the plan is not approved, the proceeding is terminated without prejudice.
-If the legal requirements are met, the debtor may submit a new Out-of-Court Reorganization plan.
+If the Plan is not approved, the proceeding is terminated without judgement on the merits.
+If the legal requirements are met, the debtor may submit a new Out-of-Court Reorganization Plan.

-The judicial measure against the decision that approves or rejects the plan will be the appeal.
+The judicial measure against the decision that approves or rejects the Plan is the court appeal.

-Author: Mirella Guedes, Partner at Chiarottino e Nicoletti Advogados
+Author: Leandro Augusto Ramozzi Chiarottino and Bruna Queiroz Riscala, Partners at Chiarottino e Nicoletti Advogados

 Chiarottino e Nicoletti Advogados